 When tutoring is developmentally appropriate and planned over longer periods of time, we can really get to know a student and enrich his or her learning in a way that follows the child’s rhythms.
 The experience is positive and creates a joy for learning.
 Our teachers also provide parent education so that families are empowered to support learning beyond the tutoring sessions.
 If the intention is thoughtful and genuine, the tutoring experience can be an amazing one.

 For parents considering test preparation for their rising kindergartners or sixth graders, I would encourage them to carefully consider the messages they want to send their children and their value set as a family.
 Have they visited the schools they’re so desperately clamoring to get into?
 Are they sure the end justifies the means?
 Do they feel the tutoring company has their child’s best interest at heart or do they feel that they’re being engaged in transactional tutoring?

 Just because it feels like everyone else is doing it doesn’t mean you have to.
 I’m all for being honest about the admissions process in New York City, which is indeed intense and overwhelming.
 But I also believe strongly in the integrity of teaching and learning.
 There are ways to engage in test preparation that are strategic and reasonable.
-If done well, test preparation should add to a family’s investment in developing successful, lifelong learners.By Brad Hoffman, CEO and Founder
+If done well, test preparation should add to a family’s investment in developing successful, lifelong learners.By Brad Hoffman, M.S.Ed.

 My Learning Springboard, Inc.